SnowHydrology/MountainRainOrSnow/analysis/README.md

 ## Observations by air temperature

-Modeled meteorological data show volunteers submitted precipitation phase reports from a minimum air temperature value of -10.2°C to a maximum of 25.7°C with a median value of 1.1°C. What’s more, the vast majority of reports came from a relatively narrow air temperature range.
+According to modeled air temperature data, volunteers submitted precipitation phase reports from a minimum air temperature value of -10.2°C to a maximum of 25.7°C with a median value of 1.1°C. The vast majority of reports came from a relatively narrow air temperature range.
-Our data show 95% of observations corresponded to air temperatures between -5.1°C and 9.6°C.
+Our data show 95% of observations corresponded to air temperatures between -5.1°C and 9.6°C. 45.6% of reported precipitation fell between 0°C and 4°C, the air temperature range identified by previous research to have the greatest rain-snow partitioning uncertainty.

-We also found differing patterns when examining the distributions of the precipitation phase types by air, wet bulb, and dew point temperature.
-In each case, there was marked overlap in the phase distributions by temperature, underscoring the difficulty in using near-surface meteorological data to partition rain, snow, and mixed precipitation.
+We also found marked overlap in the phase distributions by temperature, underscoring the difficulty in using near-surface meteorological data to partition rain, snow, and mixed precipitation (FIG XXXX).
 The distributions for rain and snow, for example, overlapped by 52.8%, 43.8%, and 45.7% for air, wet bulb, and dew point temperature, respectively.
 This suggests wet bulb temperature is a more sensitive predictor of rain versus snow relative to the other temperature types, while air temperature is the least sensitive.
-Similarly, air temperature had the highest percent overlap between snow and mixed (72.8%) and rain and mixed phases (75.3%).
+Air temperature also had the highest percent overlap between snow and mixed (72.8%) and rain and mixed phases (75.3%).
+The minimum overlap between mixed precipitation and another phase was 67.5%, indicating the near-surface meteorological conditions favoring mixed precipitation are often indistinguishable from rain and snow.

 ![](README_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->